Cats-n-coffee/Cats-n-coffee/README.md

 🔭 I’m currently working on [LittleNodeBrowser](https://github.com/Cats-n-coffee/littleNodeBrowser), a very simplied version of a web browser.<br>
 🌱 I’m currently learning about:
 - SQL using PostgreSQL.
+- Frontend testing using Jest, React Testing Library and Cypress for E2E.
-- Testing using Jest and React Testing Library.
+- Backend testing using Jest and Supertest.
 - React on a deeper level with the [Epic React Course](https://epicreact.dev/) :rocket:.

 <br>